 Douglas Greene P'17, ‘21

-Doug Greene is the father of Sophie, ’17, and husband of Barb Manning.
+Doug Greene is the father of L-Dub graduate Sophie, ’17 and current student Darby ‘21, and husband of Barb Manning.
 While considering middle schools along with Sophie, Barb and Doug became true believers in the social and academic advantages of all-girls middle schools.
 L-Dub, in particular, felt just right for Sophie and the whole family.
 And were they ever right: Sophie codes.
 She acts.
 She writes poetry.
 She breaks boards in karate.
 She’s truly becoming strong in mind, body, and voice.

 Outside of his family life, Doug leads the Securities and Governance Team at BakerHostetler, one of the nation’s largest law firms, where he defends securities litigation matters for public companies and individual directors and officers around the globe.